dbt-labs/tree-sitter-jinja2/CONTRIBUTING.md

 # Contributing to `tree-sitter-jinja2`

 `tree-sitter-jinja2` is a Jinja2 grammar for tree-sitter.
-It is currently incomplete.
+At present, the jinja grammar described in this repo is highly simplified and incomplete.
+It is primarily intended to support dbt-extractor.
+It may be elaborated in the future.

 1. [About this document](#about-this-document)